Figuring out whether the recipient read your message

 Another type of receipt is the Delivery Status Notification (DSN) receipt ().
 The only purpose of DSN receipts is to let a sender know when the recipient's server received the message.
 The sender cannot be sure the message will be read but DSN is less intrusive of the recipient's privacy than MDN and nearly all servers support it.
 Thunderbird 3 supports DSN receipts.
 Use "Options -> Delivery Status Notification" when composing a message to request a DSN receipt.
 The MiliMail project (now called the TrustedBird project) adds several features to Thunderbird such as MDN Deletion receipts and DSN Delivery receipts.
 Some are available as add-ons, others are built into special builds of Thunderbird.
 Unfortunately their last build is based on 3.1.15.
 See Trustedbird: Additional email security for Thunderbird.

 The DSN Settings add-on provides settings to control DSN requests.
-It only supports Thunderbird 3.0 - 3.1.*.
-Try installing the Disable Add-on Compatibility Checks add-on first, and then ignore the warning message about the DSN settings add-on being incompatible when you install it.
+The MDN Extended add-on allows the recipient of a message to send a MDN return receipt.
+Both support Thunderbird 3.*.
+Try installing the Disable Add-on Compatibility Checks add-on first, and then ignore the warning message about the add-on being incompatible when you install it.

 The Notification Viewer add-on identifies and displays the status of pending and received notifications for messages sent with notification requests.
 You don't need to use it to get a return receipt, but it can be useful if you send a lot of messages where you request a return receipt.